unrealwork/atsd-use-cases/DataShorts/Dollar-EX/README.md

 During the worst of the [European Debt Crisis](/DataShorts/EU_Debt/README.md) which saw [European Union per capita debt](/DataShorts/EU_percap_Debt/README.md) grow at unprecedented rates across the continent, EU investors sought refuge in the stability of the Swiss Franc, backed by the world-renowned Swiss banking system.
-Further, the Swiss National Bank removed the peg to the Euro unexpectably in 2015 causing a huge surge in 2015, clearly visible in the visualization below as a sudden change from a favorable exchange rate for dollar holders to an all-time low for the observed time period.
+Further, the Swiss National Bank removed the peg to the Euro unexpectedly in 2015 causing a huge surge in 2015, clearly visible in the visualization below as a sudden change from a favorable exchange rate for dollar holders to an all-time low for the observed time period.